- University of Texas School of Law (J.D., 1990), highest honors; Editor of the Texas Law Review; Order of the Coif

-Mike Strub is counsel in the Newport Beach office of Irell & Manella LLP where his practice focuses on bankruptcy litigation, including contested matters and adversary proceedings.
-Mr. Strub's practice also encompasses intellectual property litigation spanning a number of different industries.
-He has extensive experience handling commercial and entertainment litigation matters in both state and federal court in a variety of jurisdictions – from the Superior Court in Guam to the Court of Trade in New York and the United States Supreme Court.
+Mike Strub is counsel in the Newport Beach office of Irell & Manella LLP where his practice focuses on commercial litigation, specializing in bankruptcy litigation and intellectual property litigation, including patent and trade secret litigation.
+In trade secret matters, he has represented companies seeking to protect their trade secrets, employees who have been accused of trade secret theft, and employers seeking to hire new employees with confidentiality obligations.
+Representative trade secret clients include Monrovia Nursery, Pacific Scientific, Meggitt PLC, and Meggitt Control Systems.
+Mr. Strub also has extensive experience handling commercial and entertainment litigation matters in both state and federal court in a variety of jurisdictions – from the Superior Court in Guam to the Court of Trade in New York and the United States Supreme Court.
 Mr. Strub also is a specialist in the area of privilege and work-product.

 Mr. Strub has written several articles on financial and bankruptcy issues.
 His article "Competition, Bargaining, and Exclusivity Under the New Value Rule Applying the Single-Asset Paradigm of Bonner Mall," 111 Banking L. J. 228 (March 1994), was cited with approval by a number of courts, including the United States Supreme Court in Bank of America National Trust & Savings Association v.
 203 North LaSalle Street Partnership (In re LaSalle Street Partnership), 526 U.S. 434 (1999) and the Second Circuit in In re Coltex Loop Central Three Partners, L.P., 138 F.3d 39 (1998).

 Additionally, Mr. Strub maintains an active pro bono practice.
-He received the 2012 Pro Bono of the Year Award from Public Counsel's Appellate Law Program for his representation of plaintiff and appellant Janice Zhang in connection with a housing discrimination case in the Second District Court of Appeal.
+Together with Public Counsel, he and other Irell lawyers filed a first-of-its-kind class action lawsuit against Compton Unified School District on behalf of students who are the victims of trauma, which seeks to require the District to provide these students with a meaningful education by implementing trauma-informed practices.
+In 2012, Mr. Strub received the Pro Bono of the Year Award from Public Counsel's Appellate Law Program for his representation of plaintiff and appellant Janice Zhang in connection with a housing discrimination case in the Second District Court of Appeal.
 Together with other Irell lawyers and Kids in Need of Defense, Mr. Strub also obtained lawful permanent residency for a young Chinese girl who was a victim of child trafficking.